wknoben/MARRMoT/README.md

 If using Octave, MARRMoT was tested on Octave 4.4.1 and requires the 'optim' package.
 The following instructions assume that MARRMoT will be used with Matlab.

+Note that the function `circshift()` that is used by routing routines has markedly different behaviour in Matlab 2016b and higher compared to previous versions.
+Routing results will be unreliable in Matlab 2016a and below but will **_not_** generate any warnings or error messages.
+User discretion is advised.

 ### Install
 Download a copy of the files from this repository (note: do not use the folder 'Octave' when using Matlab) and extract the files in an appropriate directory.